wu-thomas/SUMMER-DHS/Vignette/Data Souce and Pipeline Overview/README.md

 The detailed instruction about implementing the scripts in order is:

+0. Make sure your R version is at least 4.1.0 (also RStudio is using R 4.1.0 or more recent version).
+Otherwise, installation of dependent packages might fail.

 1. Create a new directory and put the entire folder "Rcode" and the script named "create_folder.R" into the directory.
 After this step, the folder structure will look like: